Grenaderius/First-course-project/README.md

 children Children cannot get a visa, relocate themselves, and go anywhere without one accompanying parents.
 Each category of tourists has specific characteristics.
  The functional duties of the representative office also include:
- 1. Storage and shipment of tourists' cargo.
+ I. Storage and shipment of tourists' cargo.
 In the warehouse it is started on each tourist has a weight list, marking is carried out, weighing, packing cargo.
 To send cargo a report is drawn up for each tourist, it indicates: number of seats, weight, cost of packaging, insurance, final sum.
- 2. Submission of a full financial report to the main company.
+ II.
+Submission of a full financial report to the main company.
 All articles expenses and income - hotel, transportation, excursions, unforeseen expenses, calculations at the airport (loading the plane, unloading, take-off and landing, dispatching services, storage